kamilnovo/geany-appimage/docs/how-it-works.md

 ## 🎨 Color Preview Patch

-The patch located at:
+The patch is located at:

+build/patches/colorpreview-bigger-icons.patch
+Code

-modifies the plugin to use larger color preview squares:
+It modifies the plugin to use larger color preview squares:

 - Default: 8×8 px
 - Patched: 16×16 px